Cesium-Lab/heart/api/MUSIC_STORAGE.md

 ## Goal

-Use the mounted hard drive as the canonical store for large music files, while PostgreSQL stores searchable metadata and relationships.
+Use the mounted hard drive as the canonical store for large music files, while PostgreSQL stores searchable metadata, versioning, and relationships between songs, recordings, DAW projects, sessions, performances, people, and files.

 The system should make it easy to answer questions like:

 - What is the latest recording of this song?
-- Where is the master file?
+- Where is the current Logic project?
+- Which bounce came from this Logic session?
 - Which files belong to this recording session?
 - Which songs have live videos?
 - Which recordings include a specific collaborator?
+- Which projects have stems but no master?
 - Which files are missing or moved?
 - Which project/session created this file?